Analyze This: Box office

-Analyze This opened in 2,518 theaters and earned an average of $7,017 per location, for an estimated $18 million opening, putting it at number 1 at the box office for that weekend; it exceeded the $13 million debut of Crystal's City Slickers in 1991.
-It would also break Ronins record for having the largest opening weekend for a Robert De Niro film.
-The film held this record until the release of Meet the Parents in October 2000.
+Analyze This opened in 2,518 theaters and earned an average of $7,017 per location, for an estimated $18 million opening, putting it at number 1 at the box office for that weekend ahead of 8mm and Cruel Intentions; it exceeded the $13 million debut of Billy Crystal's City Slickers in 1991.
+It would achieve the highest opening weekend for a Robert De Niro film.
+That record would be held until the release of Meet the Parents in October 2000.
 The opening weekend audience skewed older, with 75% over the age of 25, and audience demographics being 54% female to 46% male.
+Overall, Analyze This spent two weeks at the top of the box office until Forces of Nature beat it in its third weekend.
+In the United Kingdom, the film ranked second behind The Haunting with $1.2 million during its opening weekend.
 The film went on to earn $107 million at the domestic box office and a further $70 million at the international box office, for a worldwide total of $177 million.

 Critical response

+Metacritic, which uses a weighted average, assigned the a score of 60 out of 100, based on 30 critics, indicating "mixed or average" reviews.
 Audiences polled by CinemaScore gave the film a grade of "A–" on a scale of A+ to F.

 Roger Ebert of the Chicago Sun-Times gave the film three stars out of four, saying that the film would be thought of in terms of the two leads, but also praised Joe Viterelli for his subtle performance that holds the film together.

 Variety's review highlighted the film as a "sometimes funny situation comedy in which the mechanics of the situation eventually overwhelm the comedy".

 In his review for The Hollywood Reporter, David Hunter stated that "Analyze This has multiple personalities and hits the audience with a few fresh jokes but far too many 1970s mafia movie cliches", and found the performances in the film lacking, with both De Niro and Crystal not fully realizing the comic potential of the premise and certain moments falling short of authenticity.

 Geoff Andrew of Time Out described the comedy as "heavy" and the use of the actors as "lazy and cliched".

 Analyze This drew several comparisons by journalists to the mafia show The Sopranos, which had premiered two months earlier, due to its plot about mobster Tony Soprano seeing a psychiatrist after suffering a panic attack.
 The film is also mentioned in The Sopranos episode "Guy Walks into a Psychiatrist's Office...".